-The estimated cost of faults and loss of incentive income over the next 10 years may result in a potential reduction of earnings of between £120m and £220m cumulatively.
+This assessment estimated the cost of faults and loss of incentive income over the next 10 years may result in a potential loss of operating profit cumulatively of between £0.1bn and £0.3bn.
+These calculations are consistent with the number of faults and current RIIO-ED1 incentive and penalty methodology.